jwgrenning/cpputest-starter-project/README.md

 You can mount other directories in your container by editing `docker/run.sh`.

-Given some directory holding needed dependencies, map it into the containter.
+Given some directory holding needed dependencies, map it into the container.

 ```
 DIR_ON_HOST=/some/path/to/something